siderolabs/talos/website/content/v1.6/kubernetes-guides/upgrading-kubernetes.md

 This will automatically update the components needed to upgrade Kubernetes safely.
 Upgrading Kubernetes is non-disruptive to the cluster workloads.

-To trigger a Kubernetes upgrade, issue a command specifiying the version of Kubernetes to ugprade to, such as:
+To trigger a Kubernetes upgrade, issue a command specifying the version of Kubernetes to ugprade to, such as:

 `talosctl --nodes <controlplane node> upgrade-k8s --to {{< k8s_release >}}`